 - Always wash your hands in hot soapy water after handling raw chicken, and thoroughly clean any chopping boards, crockery or knives that have come into contact with the raw chicken.

 - After you’ve cooked the chicken, don’t put it back on the surface you prepared it on unless you’ve thoroughly cleaned it first.

-How long should you cook chicken for?
+How long do you cook chicken for?

 How long you cook your chicken in the oven depends on the style of cooking.
 Chicken should reach an internal temperature of 82°C, for bone-in cuts, or 76° C for boneless.
-If you don’t have a thermometer, cut into the thickest part of the chicken and if the juices run clear then it’s cooked.
+If you don’t have a meat thermometer, cut into the thickest part of the chicken and if the juices run clear then it’s cooked.

 Tegel recommends the following cooking times:

 - Roasting: Cook a whole chicken for 20 minutes plus an additional 55 minutes per kg at 180°C.